UnrefinedBrain/vue-metamorph/docs/guide/helpers-and-builders.md

 ### `createNamedImport`

 Adds a named import to a script AST.
-If an import declaration for the module already exists, this function adds the new specifier to that declaration.
-It doesn't create duplicate imports.
+It reuses a declaration that has no namespace specifiers, or creates a separate declaration if needed.
+Repeated calls with the same exported name and local alias don't add another binding.

 ```ts
 const { astHelpers } = utils;